How to show ink levels of your printer in Linux

 6) Click on Apply and Apply again in the summary screen.

-Now that we installed the required components we can open the application to actually show the ink levels.
+Now that we installed the required components we can open the ink application to show the ink levels.

 2) In the Terminal you type the following command